NickWaterton/gallery/README.md

 ### Automatic Start

 To automatically start the server when the Pi boots, the best way is to use *systemd*.
-You can read all about it here https://www.thedigitalpictureframe.com/ultimate-guide-systemd-autostart-scripts-raspberry-pi/ and I have included an exaple `gallery.service` file for you to use.
+You can read all about it here https://www.thedigitalpictureframe.com/ultimate-guide-systemd-autostart-scripts-raspberry-pi/ and I have included an example `gallery.service` file for you to use.

 To use the example `gallery.service` file, first edit it to customise the `ExecStart` command line:
 ```